Victorian Railways flat wagons: FCF, FCW, VQDW & VQEW (81ft "Jumbo" flats)

-From 1987 a further 30 wagons were hired to the NSW railways and recoded to NQMW, numbers between 60050 and 60079.
-The wagons had previously been VQDW 1, 3, 26, 30–36, 38, 40–41, 43–51, 57, 59–60, 64, 68–69 and 74–75 respectively.

 In 1990, VQDW 66 was fitted with the "Roadmaster" bogies which had previously been placed under test wagon VQPW 1.
 It was reclassed to VQEW 66, and permitted to operate at 115 km/h.
-In 1994 it was leased to the National Rail Corporation and became RQDW 66.

-As at 1997, VQDW 4 and 5 were permanently coupled with a drawbar.

 When leased to the National Rail Corporation from 1994, Jumbo container wagons were leased or purchased from Victoria, New South Wales and South Australia and grouped together as the single RQDW class.
-The remaining Victorian wagons (including 66) stayed in the 1–75 and NSW in the 60050–60079 range, but this created conflicts between some ex-AQDW and ex-VQDW wagons.
-To resolve that, AQDW 2, 4, 6 and 9 became 102, 104, 106 and 109, although the other 12 AQDW wagons kept their original numbers.

-Some vehicles have since been returned to their previous controllers and recoded to other purposes; 60079 was fitted with normal bogies and recoded NQEX, while a number (including 9, 19 and 54) were returned to V/Line and the VQDW code.

-As at 1997, VQDW 4 and 5 were permanently coupled with a drawbar.

 While under NR control, sixteen wagons were recoded RQDF and a further four as RQDY, likely indicating higher speed bogies.
 Ten were recoded to RQNW indicating mounting points for 48 ft containers along with higher maximum speeds, and the remaining twenty-one ex-NSW vehicles were recoded RQPW—although it is not clear (at time of writing) what distinguishing feature makes the new class necessary.
 It is unlikely that there is any relationship to the test wagon VQPW 1.